 I always explained FASD as an invisible disability – but it isn’t.
 FASD is a physical disability that is not immediately noticeable.
-It is the brain which is disabled.
+It is the brain and different systems in the body that is affected.
 We cannot see the brain – but the brain is physical.
 The physical FASD symptoms we see are behaviours – which are usually misdiagnosed or misinterpreted as the individual lying, being difficult, lazy, manipulative, etc.

 People with FASD seem capable.
 Their outward appearance is typical if they do not have any of the facial features.
-A small percentage have these physical features.
+A small percentage of people have the outward physical features.
 The vast majority, like my daughter, do not have any facial features.
 She talks the talk, but cannot walk the talk.